The 8 Best Canon Video Cameras

 video play icon

-This wiki has been updated 17 times since it was first published in March of 2018.
+This wiki has been updated 22 times since it was first published in March of 2018.
 Canon has long been renowned for its imaging capabilities in everything from printers to film cameras, and their diverse lineup of video cameras is backed by decades of research and development.
 The models we've selected are the latest and greatest of the company's efforts to bring you stunning image quality and user-friendly interfaces that make it easy to shoot like the pros.
-When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.

 1. XA55 Professional